Sheet Music

 • George Gershwin - Selections from Porgy and Bess - Violin and Piano transcribed by Jascha Heifetz

-Sheet music, 40 pages,
+Sheet music, 40 pages

 Long out of print, these virtuoso transcriptions by the legendary violinist Jascha Heifetz date from 1947, and have previously been available only separately.
 These showpieces capture the excitement of Gershwin's score in a unique and fascinating way.